zlemenio/Lemiz1/README.md

 - 👋 Hi, I’m @Lemiz1
 - 👀 I’m interested in Web-Development and Blockchain
 - 🌱 I’m currently learning stuff about HTML
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me on

 <!---
 Lemiz1/Lemiz1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.